n-ii-ma/Fictional-Translation/README.md

 ## Description

-With this app you can turn your sentences into three different fictional languages: Yoda, Valyrian, Dothraki and also into Morse Code.
+With this app you can turn your sentences into three different fictional languages: *Yoda, Valyrian, Dothraki* and also into *Morse Code*.

 **IMPORTANT NOICE: THE API ONLY ACCEPTS 5 REQUESTS PER HOUR**